tharunmandava/expense-manager/readme.md

 - [x] adjust theme settings on settings page as well
 - [x] save changes and delete button stuck to each other
 - [x] when hovering on dropdown it should not trigger hover on group itself
-- [ ] select/deselect user not working in add expense
 - [x] share url not working on mobile
 - [x] if group deleted it needs to be removed from localstorage for all users
 - [x] edgecase of paid_by user does not take part in payment(user is not added to   expense_participants)